-Have you ever wondered why wealthy people hold multifamily properties worth of billions of dollars, throughout the U.S.?
-Real Estate is attributes to the wealth of 80% millionaires of the world.
+Have you ever wondered why wealthy people hold multifamily properties worth billions of dollars, throughout the U.S.?
+Real Estate attributes to the wealth of 80% millionaires of the world.
 It provides passive cash flow in the form of rental income.
 Combine this with the unpredictability and below par performance of stock market in recent years and you will witness masses of people realizing that they don’t have any control over their investments and savings.

 So, what is it that multifamily real estate provides to wealthy investors that other investments such as stocks, bonds, mutual funds, cryptocurrencies, precious metals or other commodities, do not provide?

 This article discusses the causes that make multifamily real estate an attractive investment option for the wealthy people.

 One of reasons wealthy people invest in multifamily real estate is that it provides the paper benefit of asset depreciation deductions in their taxable income.
 In simple terms, it means that Internal Revenue Service (IRS) will consider the value of real estate to be depreciating when in reality it may be appreciating in value.
 Although the asset may have cash flow and value is appreciating, however, tax deduction because of depreciation will allow the owner to show loss on paper.
 Accounting this loss to your total tax deduction will reduce your total taxable income.